Donnietheturtle/RHCSA-notes/Understand and use essential tools.md

 - **Hard links**: Every file always has one hard link, which is the name of the file
 	- If one hard link is removed the other one is not effected
 	- Allows you to keep the contents the same for two files in multiple locations
-	- You can not create hard links to directories
+	- Can not create hard links to directories
 	- EX: ln /etc/hosts /tmp
 - **Soft links (Symbolic links)**:
 	- Link to the name of the file, but not directly to the inode